Recognizing Excellence in Corporate Inclusion

 Benefits of ERGs

 ERGs deliver value to both staff members and their workplace.
 Members of these teams find a group that supports them when they connect with colleagues who understand their work life.
-A strong sense of belonging improves employee happiness at work and prevents feelings of being alone.
-Through ERGs employees can develop their careers by finding mentors and attending training sessions plus accessing executive networks.
+A strong sense of belonging improves employee happiness at work and reduces feelings of isolation.
+Through ERGs, employees can develop their careers by finding mentors, attending training sessions, and accessing executive networks.

 Organizations benefit from ERGs because they create an inclusive workplace that helps companies keep their best employees.
 These groups help companies better understand their diverse staff members and create better policies that meet their needs.
 ERGs boost employee participation by creating spaces where people work together to run DEI programs and lead them successfully.
 Organizations can better handle social issues when these groups share their understanding of minority groups’ viewpoints.